-Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.
+Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-Do follow us in our fb, twitter to get the latest posts.
+Do follow us on our FB, Twitter to get the latest posts.

-If you are aware of the telecom business here in Nepal, then you probably know how many telecommunication operators/companies/service providers are there in Nepal.
-Except for one, all other telecom operators are mobile service providers which operate a cellular mobile network in different parts of Nepal.
+If you are aware of the telecom business here in Nepal, then you probably know how many telecom operators/companies/service providers are there in Nepal.
+Except for one, all other telecom operators are mobile service providers that operate a cellular mobile network in different parts of Nepal.
 There is only one landline service provider, NTC (Nepal Telecom) aka Nepal Doorsanchar which has got all the telecom services available in Nepal, including Mobile.

 |S.N||Telecom Network operators||Services||Subscribers||Unified license|

-|1||Nepal Telecom (NTC)||Landline, GSM, CDMA, WCDMA, LTE(4G), ADSL, WiMAX, WiFi,||15 million||Yes|
+|1||Nepal Telecom (NTC)||Landline, GSM, CDMA, WCDMA, LTE(4G), ADSL, WiMAX, WiFi,||23 million||Yes|

-|2||Ncell||GSM, WCDMA, LTE (4G)||15 million||Yes|
+|2||Ncell||GSM, WCDMA, LTE (4G)||18.8 million||Yes|

-|3||Smart Telecom (STPL)||GSM, LTE( 4G)||1.5 million||Yes|
+|3||Smart Telecom (STPL)||GSM, LTE( 4G)||2 million||Yes|

-|4||UTL||CDMA (Fixed and Mobile), Planned GSM, Planned LTE( 4G)||.5 million||Yes|
+|4||UTL||CDMA (Fixed and Mobile), Planned GSM, Planned LTE( 4G)||Not operational||Yes|

-|5||Nepal Satellite (NSTPL) a.k.a Hello mobile||GSM (Limited area), Midwest and Far-west region||.4 million||No|
+|5||Nepal Satellite (NSTPL) a.k.a Hello mobile||GSM (Limited area), Midwest and Far-west region||–||No|

-|6||CG Telecom (previously STM)||Remote telephony from VSAT, GMPCS, Planned GSM and LTE (4G)||3 thousand||Yes.|
+|6||CG Telecom (previously STM)||Remote telephony from VSAT, GMPCS, Planned GSM and LTE (4G)||–||Yes and No|

 The requirement of high-speed internet will be provided by 4G and the traditional voice be provided by 2G GSM technology.
 Read about the Frequency bands for the Mobile service providers in Nepal.

 Read more: How to check the balance in Ntc?

 UTL (CDMA operator) which has got the unified license and frequency is also going to operate 2G in the whole of Nepal.
 Now, they have shut down their CDMA service.
-We have heard about the UTL 2G from a long time but we still don’t know when they will realize the network before the commercial launch.
+We have heard about the UTL 2G for a long time but we still don’t know when they will realize the network before the commercial launch.
 The investment in UTL has not also come out as per the news rumors.
 So, its revival is on hold for some time.

 The merging policy for telecom companies is also pending for a long time.
-This would help to reduce the no of telecom service providers in Nepal and help them sustain for a long term in the market.
+This would help to reduce the no of telecom service providers in Nepal and help them sustain for the long term in the market.
 As many international giants and even national business groups want to invest in this lucrative telecom market, we can expect the regulator to come up with the merger and acquisition policy soon.